Barbaras Timeline

 John Reichert Saloon

-• Louise will marry Xaver Schmidt next year.
-He is a brewer living across the street at 590 Market.
+• Widowed Louise will marry Xaver Schmidt next year.
+He is a brewer living across the street at 590 Market, likely working at Blatz.

 TBD Charles Reichert Brewer